Consultative Offerings for Individuals + Small Groups, & Clinical Supervision

 Consultative Intensives

-With commitment options of 6 or 12 months, and a set number of hours each month, our initial meeting is spent discussing your goals for our work together, as well as your values, resources, barriers, and access needs to develop an individualized, actionable plan and working agreement.
+With commitment options of 3 or 6 months, and a set number of hours each month, our initial meeting is spent discussing your goals for our work together, as well as your values, resources, barriers, and access needs to develop an individualized, actionable plan and working agreement.

 The number of hours per month can range from 2 hours for individuals, and up to 16 hours monthly (3-4 hours weekly) for group practices, non-profits, or educational/school settings.
 Consultative intensive hours may be offered on-site in the general Richmond area (dependent on accessibility factors), in-office at The Properties of Light in Richmond, or virtually.